Jim Bottorff's

 5. Be careful with your body position (neck, shoulders, and back) when practicing.
 Keep your head and eyes up, your shoulders and back straight, and stay relaxed.
 Stand up and stretch often.
 Try practicing in front of a mirror and watch your chord and finger positions in the mirror, instead of looking down on your banjo.
 Standing up and using a banjo shoulder strap can be a refreshing change.

-6. The "Vanbasco" midi player plugin (free download from http://www.vanbasco.com) allows for changing the tempo and key of the songs along with turning off any of the instrument tracks.
-If you are a melody player, you can turn off the song melody and play your melody along with the bass and other instrumental accompaniment.
+6. Some midi player apps allow for changing the tempo and key of songs as well as turning off various instrument tracks.
+Melody players might like to turn off the song melody and play their own melody along with the song accompaniment.

 Happy Picking and Strumming,